Skip to main content

 Day 37: Great Sand Dunes National Park

 The morning started with interesting conversations at the B&B with the host and some of the other guests over breakfast.
-One of them was a police chief from Latvia, doing US road trip on a motorbike.
+One of them was a police chief from Latvia, doing an US road trip on a motorbike.

 After checking out, I drove to the Santa Fe Plaza, the heart of the city and a big tourist magnet.
 Lots of art galleries and roadside vendors for art, jewelry, sculptures, handicrafts with both Native American and Mexican designs.